 |one travel book per room|

-|Everything that is not listed under services|
+|Everything that is not listed under features|

 |optional excursions and visits|

 |Arrival Please note that the ferry from/to Amsterdam is included in the price.
-The tour will be driven with your own motorcycle.|
+The tour will be ridden with your own motorcycle.|

 |Meals on the ferries On the ferries meals are offered in the on-board restaurants - payable on the spot.
 On some ferry routes we offer pre-bookable meal packages.
 You will then find these under the optional services in the price section of the trip and can only be booked directly in connection with the trip, a subsequent booking is not possible.|

 |Parking spaces: We generally use hotels that have parking spaces on this trip.
 We reserve a parking space for you when booking (where possible, no claim).
 Parking fees may apply, which you are kindly requested to pay on site.
 The amount of the parking fees can vary greatly depending on the location and hotel.|